 - Slack and Chat

-By virtue of being a chat, Slack is more for casual and quick conversation.
+By virtue of being a chat, Slack is more for a casual and quick conversation.
 This doesn't make it the ideal medium for the type of communication where we can use the above Minto framework.
 That being said, you can still practice a lite version of it.